-Dr. David Rettinger is Associate Professor of Psychological Sciences and Director of Academic Programs at the University of Mary Washington.
+Dr. David Rettinger is Professor of Psychological Science and Director of Academic Programs at the University of Mary Washington.
 He also is Procedural Advisor to UMW’s student-run honor system.
 His academic research interest is in academic integrity behavior, having published research on the psychology of cheating in Theory into Practice, Research in Higher Education, Ethics and Behavior, and Psychological Perspectives on Academic Cheating.

 He earned a Ph.D.
 (1998) and an M.A.
 (1994) in psychology from the University of Colorado, Boulder, after receiving a B.A.
 (1991) with high honors and distinction in psychology from the University of Michigan, Ann Arbor.